gugasth/Titanic/README.md

 # Titanic
-This is my resolution of the competition "Titanic - Machine Learning from Disaster". https://www.kaggle.com/competitions/titanic
+This is my automl resolution of the competition "Titanic - Machine Learning from Disaster". https://www.kaggle.com/competitions/titanic

+more coming soon!